What is an SRT File? Everything You Need to Know for Video Captioning

 The videos not only become accessible across the workforce but can also ensure the company undertakes steps to respond to any multilingual legal requirements.

-Last but not least - something as ubiquitous as online meetings could benefit from an SRT file added to a recorded video to ensure comprehension and engagement.
+Last but not least - something as ubiquitous as online meetings could benefit from adding an SRT file to a video to ensure comprehension and engagement.

 How to Work with SRT Files